Vaibhav-Ankolekar/College-Notes-Vault/User Interface Design/Quick Study.md

 **Five Questions to ask for good metaphor**
 1. How much structure does the metaphor provide?
-2. How much of the metapgor is relevant to the problem?
+2. How much of the metaphor is relevant to the problem?
 3. Is the interface metaphor easy to represent?
-4. Will your audience understant the metaphor?
+4. Will your audience understand the metaphor?
 5. How extensible is the metaphor?

 ---